piellardj/tessellation-webgl/README.md

 This project aims at colorful art by using iterative tessellation.
 Each scene is completely random and supports infinite zooming.
 You can explore anywhere you like by using the left mouse button.

 Unfortunately, WebGL doesn't support geometry nor tessellation shaders.
-I perform the tessellation itself is CPU-side and monothreaded, however for good real-time performance during zooming, a big part of the computation is delegated to the GPU.
+I perform the tessellation itself on the CPU side (if possible, in a dedicated Web Worker for multithreading), however for good real-time performance during zooming, a big part of the computation is delegated to the GPU.

 See it live [here](https://piellardj.github.io/tessellation-webgl/).